Best Solar Companies in Rhode Island

 How much does it cost to go solar in Rhode Island?

-Average solar installation cost by system size in Rhode Island
+Average solar panel costs by system size in Rhode Island

 Solar incentives in Rhode Island

-• Solar equipment is exempt from sales and property taxes.
+• Sales and property tax exemptions: Solar equipment is exempt from state sales tax, and the added value of a solar system won’t increase your property taxes.

 Are solar panels worth it in Rhode Island?